What to know about colorectal cancer

 - Exercise.
 Thirty minutes of moderate physical activity each day can help control diabetes and obesity – two risk factors for colorectal cancer.

-- Eat healthfully.
+- Eat healthy foods.
 Pay attention to the food groups – include plenty of whole grains, fruit and vegetables, and avoid excess saturated fats, trans fats, sodium and sugar.
 Getting enough calcium can also reduce your risk for colorectal cancer.

 - Get a colonoscopy or other colorectal exam.
 Begin getting screened for colon cancer at age 50 – or earlier if you're at risk.